Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: The compatibility as 2-functors

-to $CF(\mathcal L_{1};\mathcal L_{13};\mathcal L_{3})$.
-The Y diagram transformation $\mathscr{YT}^{\vec b}$ in (\ref{form10111}) is such a homomorphism and so it defines a pre-natural transformation.
-The condition that it is a natural transformation coincides with (\ref{form926}), which we proved in Lemma \ref{lem1014}.
+to $CF(\mathcal L_{1},\mathcal L_{13};\mathcal L_{3})$.
+The $Y$-diagram transformation \smash{$\mathscr{YT}^{\vec b}$} in \eqref{form10111} is such a homomorphism and therefore defines a pre-quatro-module homomorphism.
+The condition that it becomes a~quatro-module homomorphism is exactly the formula \eqref{form926}, which we proved in Lemma~\ref{lem1014}.

-To prove that this natural transformation is a homotopy equivalence it suffices to show that the chain maps, which are parts of this natural transformation, are chain homotopy equivalences.
-(Proposition \ref{prop1015}.)
-The chain map induced by $\mathscr{YT}^{\vec b}$ is nothing but the chain homotopy equivalence (\ref{formula1020}) which we produced during the proof of Theorem \ref{thm93} in Subsection \ref{sec:compfunc21}.
-The proof of Theorem \ref{thm109} is now complete. \end{proof} \begin{rem} Both Propositions \ref{lem910} and \ref{prop1019}, that are on derived tensor product and hom functor, respectively, are used during the above proof of Theorem \ref{thm109}.
-However their roles are different.
+To prove that this quatro-module homomorphism is a homotopy equivalence, it suffices to show that the chain maps, which are parts of this quatro-module homomorphism, are chain homotopy equivalences (see Proposition~\ref{prop1015}).
+The chain map induced by \smash{$\mathscr{YT}^{\vec b}$} is nothing but the chain homotopy equivalence \eqref{formula1020} which we produced during the proof of Theorem~\ref{thm93} in Section~\ref{sec:compfunc21}.

-The derived tensor product or Proposition \ref{lem910} is used as the part of the filtered $A_{\infty}$-functors we compose.
-In other words, it appears as a part of the {\it definition} of $\frak{RYon}_{ob}(\frak F_{23} \circ \frak F_{12})$.
-In fact it is the second functor in (\ref{1028form}).
-Since we are studying commutativity of the diagram in Theorem \ref{thm109} as filtered $A_{\infty}$ bi-functors, we used the commutativity of Diagram (\ref{dia1010}) as {\it filtered $A_{\infty}$ bi-functors}.